Churchill, Somerset: Sport and recreation

 The village has a post office with shop and tea rooms, allotments at Pudding Pie Lane, and a number of active walking groups.
 There are four pubs serving the area: The Crown Inn, The Nelson Arms, The Stag and Hounds, and The Churchill Inn.
-Churchil Parish lacks a social centre because its population is scattered, and only loosely based on two small villages, which themselves have few amenities.
+Churchill Parish lacks a social centre because its population is scattered, and only loosely based on two small villages, which themselves have few amenities.
 The memorial hall stands at the geographical centre of the Parish, opposite the former primary school at Ladymead Lane, and behind the original location of the Mendip Vale medical practice.
 It was built in opened in 1925 with funds raised by public subscription after the First World War.
 The tennis courts on the ground behind the hall have now disappeared, but the skittle alley adjacent to the hall, which was presented to the Royal British Legion by Vera Wills (a member of the Wills tobacco family) in 1937, has a thriving club.
 The land behind the memorial Hall contains a children's play area, cricket and football pitches.

 The sports centre is on a site shared by Churchill Academy and Sixth Form, and during term time, is open in the evenings.
 In the school holidays, however, it is open all day.
 There is a heated indoor swimming pool, as well as a variety of facilities for sports, both indoors and outdoors.
 However, the centre has been shut since March 2020 due to the coronavirus pandemic.
 North Somerset Council has been working with current operators Greenwich Leisure Limited to look at ways of re-opening the centre, but the small venue with its narrow corridors, has made it difficult to put the necessary social distancing measures in place.
 The nearby Mendip Snowsport Centre has a 165 m metre dry ski slope, one Mogul run, three nursery slopes, and an outdoor pursuits centre.